 The Specialist Buyers Guide for Professionals in The Landscape Industry

-BSW Timber Group is the largest integrated forestry business in the UK.
-It is a family-owned business that has four main operating divisions: forestry, sawmilling, timber manufacturing and energy.
+BSW Group is the largest integrated forestry business in the UK - and it has five main operating divisions: tree nurseries, forestry, sawmilling, timber manufacturing and energy.

 The group has seven sawmills in the UK – in Newbridge-on-Wye, Southampton, Carlisle, Dalbeattie, Petersmuir, Fort William and Boat of Garten – and one in Riga, Latvia.
 The headquarters remain in Earlston, Berwickshire, where the business originated.

 BSW Timber Group manufactures and supplies a wide range of quality, FSC®-certified sawn products for an array of industries, including fencing, landscaping, cladding, construction, DIY, decking, and packaging.
 This covers everything from C16 construction timber to innovative products such as composite decking and acoustic fence panels.
 The company also offers fencing components – such as posts, rails, and boards – in addition to sleepers, purlins, beams, baulks and large sections (up to 8m long).